Child Exploitation

 Introduction

 Understanding of child exploitation and the scale of the problem is still limited.
-What we do know is that there is a need for agencies to work together to understand the bigger picture, using tools such as contextual safeguarding alongside an understanding of the different ways in which children and young people may be exploited.
+However, we know there is a need for agencies to work together to understand the bigger picture, using tools such as contextual safeguarding alongside an understanding of the different ways in which children and young people may be exploited.

 Need more?